Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 • insomnia.

-A study published in the International Journal of Obesity in 2008 found a relationship between your sleeping less than five hours each night and the accumulation of belly fat.
+A study published in the International Journal of Obesity in 2008 found a relationship.
+It connects sleeping less than five hours each night with the accumulation of belly fat.

 Poor sleep can increase your appetite, your cravings for high-calorie, high-fat foods, and a high probability for you to overeat.